paulixta-oss/svelte-checklist/README.md

 };
 ```

-- data - The list of Entry's
+- entries - The list of entries
-- AllChecked (automatic update) - True if all items are checked
+- AllChecked (automatic update) - True if all entries are checked
-- noneChecked (automatic update) - True if no itemas are checked
+- noneChecked (automatic update) - True if no entries are checked
-- someChecked (automatic update) - True if some items are checked, false in case of allChecked or noneChecked
+- someChecked (automatic update) - True if some entries are checked, false in case of allChecked or noneChecked
-- selected (automatic update) - The entries checked
+- selected (automatic update) - The checked entries

 #### Store Methods